-One of the reasons that my answer is “No” to the question of “Has Shopping Changed Forever” is because it implies that there is just one reason for the change and the Ecommerce was somehow just a passive actor of the change.
+One of the reasons that my answer is “No” to the question “Has Shopping Changed Forever” is because it implies that there is just one reason for the change and that eCommerce was somehow just a passive actor of the change.

 The Pandemic Was The Perfect Catalyst But…

 Ecommerce is also the perfect candidate to handle all the pent-up consumerism demand.
 I can even argue that eCom was the only viable industry to benefit from this continental shift of customers.

 But what makes eCommerce different from other industries and what makes it the only one capable of handling this explosion of demand?
 Scalability through preparedness and agility.

 As I have said earlier, eCommerce has been preparing for this moment since 2015, the founding of Amazon.
 People know that eventually, more and more people will be digital.
 It’s the logical progression.
 Digital is no longer the future.
 It’s the present.

 And the reason why the transition of online shopping from just an option to the most common way to purchase is almost seamless is that the eCommerce industry is well-prepared.
 But how can we say that it was well-prepared?

 Fast Data Processing